crstnn/MassiveDissimilarityJudgementReport/README.md

 A CSV that contains the truth table of `realcomparison` values, indexed by row number (zero starting index in raw data and one starting index in the canonical data format).

 ## preliminaryGraphsAndAnalysis.R
-Contains count matrices/heapmaps for colour pairs and an efficient way to bind `realcomparison` to the RGB values from the truth table.
+Contains count matrices/heat maps for colour pairs and an efficient way to bind `realcomparison` to the RGB values from the truth table.
 Also contains some preliminary analysis using logistic and probit regression.
-Further on, there is some incomplete code of mixed-effects models, whose analysis I did not continue.
+Further on in this file, there is some incomplete code of mixed-effects models, whose analysis I did not continue.

 ## stratifiedDataMethods.R
-Outlines two ways for to perform the 'holdout method' (a cross-validation method).
+Outlines 2 ways to perform the 'holdout method' (a cross-validation method).

 ## RGBtoCIE.R
 Functions to convert one colour format to the other (going via XYZ).

 ## order_stimuli.R and Anything Prefixed with 'demcmc'
-Supporting files a part of the analysis found in [Gronau and Lee 2020](https://link.springer.com/article/10.1007/s42113-020-00082-y).
+Supporting files as part of the analysis found in [Gronau and Lee 2020](https://link.springer.com/article/10.1007/s42113-020-00082-y).

 ## 'data' Folder
 CSVs collected from Dom's experiment AND data used in Gronau and Lee 2020 (stored in non-CSV format).